judexzhu/judexzhu.github.io/_posts/2016-08-13-Docker-Engine.md

  One of the reasons Docker is so lightweight is because of these layers.
 When you change a Docker image—for example, update an application to a new version— a new layer gets built.
 Thus, rather than replacing the whole image or entirely rebuilding, as you may do with a virtual machine, only that layer is added or updated.
 Now you don’t need to distribute a whole new image, just the update, making distributing Docker images faster and simpler.

- Every image starts from a base image, for example *ubuntu*, a base Ubuntu image, or *fedora*, a base Fedora image.
-You can also use images of your own as the basis for a new image, for ```example``` if you have a base Apache image you could use this as the base of all your web application images.
+ Every image starts from a base image, for example ```ubuntu```, a base Ubuntu image, or ```fedora```, a base Fedora image.
+You can also use images of your own as the basis for a new image, for example if you have a base Apache image you could use this as the base of all your web application images.

+ Docker images are then built from these base images using a simple, descriptive set of steps we call *instructions*.
+Each instruction creates a new layer in our image.
+Instructions include actions like:

+ * Run a command
+ * Add a file or directory
+ * Creat an environment variable
+ * What process to run when launching a container from this image
+ *
+ These instructions are stored in a file called a ```Dockerfile```.
+A ```Dockerfile``` is a text based script that contains instructions and commands for building the image from the base image.
+Docker reads this Dockerfile when you request a build of an image, executes the instructions, and returns a final image.